(Last Updated On: 28/04/2020)

 Misfat Al Abriyeen

 Travelling from Muscat with my husband and the twins, we picked up our journalist and drove into the Hajar mountains.
 Gradually, the highways turned into small roads and those became more winding and dusty as they rose into the mountains.
 At Last, we turned a sharp bend and saw for the first time the beautiful little village which would come to fill such a special place in our memories.
 Misfat Al Abriyeen is not just a village but a verdant splash of green perched at 900m on the dusty sun-parched southern slope of the highest mountains in Oman.
 The village is the beneficiary of mountain springs which provide such an abundance of water that the village children could swim in it before it is distributed to sustain a network of tiny fields which cascade in terraces down the mountain slopes.
 Even banana trees thrive in the abundance of water in this place.
-Bananas were common a thousand kilometres away in the almost jungly southern corner of Oman, but we had never seen any fruit grow up here in the arid North other than date palms, mangoes and pomegranates.
+Bananas were common a thousand kilometres away in the almost jungly southern corner of Oman, but we had never seen any fruit grow up here in the arid North other than date palms, mangoes and pomegranates and other exotic fruits.

 Read our post about this enchanting oasis in the middle of Hajar Mountains – Misfat al Abriyeen